11 Reasons Why You Should Plan an Egypt Trip in 2020

 While the Great Pyramids of Egypt may be the best-known symbol of the country, the real highlight of ancient Egypt are the temples.
 Nothing can prepare visitors for the incredible feeling knowing that you are walking through the ancient paths where Pharaohs once stood.
 When you think about it, that’s a pretty mind-blowing concept.

 There are a number of different temples spread across Egypt.
 They some in a range of sizes, styles, and different levels of preservation but each one has something unique and special to offer.
-Of course, you won’t have time to visit them all during your Egypt vacation, so these are a few of the ‘must sees’.
+Of course, you won’t have time to visit them all during your Egypt luxury tour in 2020, so these are a few of the ‘must sees’.

 - Karnak Temple: When it comes to Egypt’s temples, Karnak Temple is usually the favourite.
 It was built over a period of 2000 years and is known to be the largest religious building ever constructed.
 Located in Luxor, Karnak Temple is one of the main highlights not just in the city, but within all of Egypt.
 Visitors can tour around the temple ground during the day, and can attend the light show, which tells of the history of this temple, at night.